Skip to main content

 China, the world’s largest importer and recycler of scrap metals, plastic, and paper, has decided it will no longer take what it calls “foreign garbage” and, through its Green Fence policy, has banned the import of 24 types of waste.
 Entire shipments of recycled products are being rejected if contamination is found.
 This is putting enormous pressure on the waste collection industry to develop more efficient sorting methods and more recycling plants.

-General Kinematics has responded by continuing to work with our customers to leverage the advanced vibratory equipment in municipal solid waste sorting solutions that automate the process of efficiently separating recyclable materials.
+General Kinematics has responded by continuing to work with our customers to leverage the advanced vibratory recycling equipment in municipal solid waste sorting solutions that automate the process of efficiently separating recyclable materials.

 How to Recycle